 53:10 – Threshold Intervals—perhaps the best approach to aerobic development for the mass of climbers.
 Unfortunately, getting the intensity right can be difficult—it can’t be too hard (too anaerobic) or too easy (too far below the aerobic threshold).
 For most people the target intensity is an 8 out of 10 as the end-of-set physical intensity and perceived exertion.
 A light pump and small increase in breathing rate is fine, but not a deep pump or heavy breathing (which signals anaerobic metabolism dominates).

 59:36 – Alactic-aerobic intervals.
 For elite climbers, this is a go-to strategy for increasing aerobic power for high-level bouldering and sport climbing.
 This is NOT a training method for beginner or intermediate climbers, however, because it requires a high base level of strength and power.
 This is a tricky exercise protocol to get right—nuance, self-awareness, and discipline are essential to do it right and get the desired training adaptations.
+A Treadwall and Endless Rope machine are ideal tools for Alactic-aerobic intervals.
 Listen closely for the critical details!

 1:09:48 – How to train the climbing-specific aerobic system if you don’t have access to a climbing wall.
 Here, I describe two exercises using a hangboard or campus board: “moving hangs” and “low-intensity repeaters”.
 As with the previous exercises, getting the training nuance right is essential to gain aerobic system adaptations—specifically, your finger grip force must be only 20% – 30% of maximum so as to not completely occlude blood flow and go deeply anaerobic.